thoughtbot/clearance/README.md

 * RSpec
 * Factory Girl

 As your app evolves, you want to know that authentication still works.
-We have added support for RSpec integration tests.
+We include support for RSpec integration tests.

-If you've installed [RSpec](https://github.com/rspec/rspec) gem in your app:
+If you've installed [RSpec](https://github.com/rspec/rspec) in your app:

     rails generate rspec:install